Maidstone: Members of Parliament

 The town is divided between the constituencies of Maidstone and Malling, (Maidstone and The Weald until 2024), and Faversham and Mid Kent.
 Before 1997 Maidstone was in the county constituency of Maidstone.
 The current Member of Parliament (MP) for Maidstone and Malling is Conservative Helen Grant.
 Previous MPs include Ann Widdecombe, Sir John Wells, Sir Alfred Bossom and Benjamin Disraeli.
 Since 2015 the MP for Faversham and Mid Kent has been Conservative Helen Whately.
 Prior to the 2015 election, the MP was Conservative Sir Hugh Robertson and, before him, another Conservative, Andrew Rowe.

 Local government

 Kent County Council is responsible for social services, education, maintenance of and new road infrastructure, fire services and minerals.
 It is elected every four years: Maidstone elects nine representatives, and villages are in the four rural wards.

 The town is the main town of Maidstone borough, which includes the surrounding rural areas except to the north-west.
 The town is divided into the 12 local government wards of Allington, Bridge, Downswood and Otham, East, Fant, Heath, High Street, Park Wood, Shepway North, Shepway South, South, and North.
 These wards have 30 of the 55 seats on Borough Council.

 Maidstone Borough Council is responsible for services such as recreation, refuse collection, most planning decisions and social housing.

+Maidstone was a municipal borough, the district contained only the parish of Maidstone, on 1 April the district was abolished to form the non-metropolitan district of Maidstone.
+No successor parish was formed so it became unparished.
+It is planned to be parished on 1 April 2027.